mjbuckley/city-weather-match/datainfo.md

 5. Add to list of weather values on location.js.
 6. Update data examples on this page with new value for future reference.

-**Note on naming:** For the 'Not Important' button in the app I'm using a hack based on weather value name to make that function work.
+**Note on naming:** For the 'Not Important' button in the app I'm using a hack based on the names of the weather values to make that button work.
 See slidergroup.js to see how that works and pick a name accordingly.